 Where to Eat: It's no palace, sure, but S'Kloane Brauhaus serves classic, rustic Austrian cuisine (wiener schnitzel, venison stew) and home-brewed beer in a warm, traditionally decorated environment.

 What to Do: Take a Sound of Music tour, or visit the birthplace of Mozart, which is now a museum.
 Or just head down to the Alter Market and dedicate your day to eating as much Austrian street food as you can.

 As the country's seventh-largest city, Szczecin often finds itself in the shadow of some of Poland's more popular destinations, such as Warsaw or Kraków.
 Nonetheless, this port city (located just on the Poland-Germany border) is as well loved by German tourists as it is by locals, chiefly for its gorgeous riverfront and locally made beer and vodka.

 The Route: Luckily, Szczecin is as easy to get to as it is hard to spell.
-You can catch a train from Berlin's Gessundbrunnen rail station straight into central Szczecin for about $75 round-trip, and you'll arrive in well under two hours.
+You can catch a bus from Berlin's central bus station to central Szczecin for about $14 one way, and you'll arrive in just over two hours.

 Where to Stay: The Park Hotel is a little slice of luxury situated right in the middle of Szczecin's Old Town, only a short distance away from pretty much everything in the city worth seeing (including that aforementioned riverfront).

 Where to Eat: You won't have to go far for this one—the Park Hotel's restaurant is one of the highest-rated in the city, and offers up a range of Polish and international dishes.